• Skip to primary navigation

 Step 6:

-Place your steak on a board and cut into pieces on the diagonal across the grain.
+Place your steak on a board and cut it into pieces diagonally across the grain.
 Serve simply with a bit of herbed butter or your favourite sauce.

 Next time you get a piece of steak, do try this method of cooking.
 It might